vishakanirmal/vishakanirmal.github.io/content/lucid.md

 |:-------------|:-------------|:--------------------|
 | Lucid Software | User Experience Designer| June 2020 - March 2024|

+**If you have the password from my resume, you can take a look at my case studies for [Quick Tools](/quicktools) and [Visual Activities](/visualactivities).**

+Otherwise, scroll through the live versions of this work below:

 ![Hero image of work done at Lucid](../src/images/lucid/lucidhero.png)

 ## About the work